Samcfuchs/FRC-Data/README.md

 these.
 If you're encountering errors, please feel free to create an issue or PR.
 In particular, the MatchData script does a lot of preprocessing of the data from The Blue Alliance, and as a result it needs to be updated on a yearly basis.
-Unfortunately, FIRST releases it's API spec as late as week 1 competitions sometimes, so I'm unable to update them until then.
+Unfortunately, FIRST releases its API spec as late as week 1 competitions sometimes, so I'm unable to update them until then.